underdogliu/underdogliu.github.io/_posts/2021-03-11-model-selection.md

 -------------------
 ### A 'final' word on blogging
 OK as the first blog I tried to challenge myself by not recalling my previous publications (there is a recent one, but I will talk about it later after more workings) but just drive my thoughts and motivations to write something crazy.
-This will be the general tempo of this blog - no math, nothing very 'nerdy' (you can find much better people on this one.
-I am not good enough so far), but just blind catricages from my brain with a little bit of sauce from science and sense of rigor.
+This will be the general tempo of this blog - not much mathmatical, nothing very 'nerdy' (you can find much better people on this one.
+I am not good enough so far), but just random thoughts from my brain with a little bit of sauce from science and sense of rigor - intrisically, that's me.

 Again, I hope it can be a good start to write more this year.
 Looking forward to it.